INCF/nineml-catalog/README.rst

 modifications to your own GitHub repo, and then open merge requests with the central repo (see Contributing).

-To install the python module you will need to install the lib9ML python package (see `NineML Python Library`_).
+To install the python module you will need to install the `NineML Python library`_.
 Then simply add the 'python' directory in the catalog repository to your PYTHONPATH.
-Once lib9ML is installed you will then be able to run the unit-tests by the command
+Once `NineML Python library`_ is installed you will then be able to run the unit-tests by the command

-  python -m unittest test.test_load
+  $ python -m unittest test.test_load

 from the git repository directory and it will attempt to load and validate every model in the catalog.